 Due: Nov.
-19, 2013 16:00
+21, 2014 11:00

 To be handed in before the exercise class or emailed as a pdf or scanned hand-written document (via e-mail to walther@mpia.de).
-Remember to put your names on the document; groups of ≤ 3 are allowed.
+Remember to put your names on the document; you can work in groups of ≤ 2 but every student should hand in his/her own solution sheet and indicate clearly who contributed to it.
+All problems discuss relevant content for the final exam; however, you are only required to solve two out of the three problems and hence you can only earn a maximum of 20 points per problem set (which can be accumulated from any of the three problems).